Chess squares without cake mix are a delicious homemade dessert made with lady fingers.

-You’d be amazed at how easy they are to fix, as well.
-And, they only require a few ingredients.
+You’ll be amazed at what an easy recipe they are to make, as well.
+And, they only require a few simple ingredients.

-I’d had a comment on my original chess squares post about lowering the amount of sugar.
+I had a comment on my original southern chess squares post about lowering the amount of sugar.
 I thought I’d give it a try and it turned out delicious.

 Instead of putting four cups of powdered sugar, I used two in this recipe.
 The four cup chess squares are sweeter, but the two cup chess squares are just as flavorful.
 My husband said he’d eat more of them!

 If you love this recipe, try lemon chess squares, as well.